-FY2024 Cultural Facilities Grant Guidelines
+FY26 Cultural Facilities Grant Guidelines

-The Cultural Facilities Grant will support the construction, renovation, or acquisition of a building, or the addition of equipment to support arts programs.
+The Cultural Facilities Grant will support the construction, renovation, or acquisition of an arts facility, or the addition of equipment to support arts programs.

 GCA supports all types of organizations, from small to large, emerging to established, traditional to contemporary, rural to urban, and community-based to professional.
 Each year, grants go to first-time applicants, as well as those that have applied for decades.